jeroenpraat/t2m/README.md

 ❕🗒 Important note: This fork is for bots on [NewsBots.eu](https://newsbots.eu) (a Mastodon server for news bots).
 You can use it with other projects, but you probably have to modify it a little bit.

+First install t2m with pip as the user who's going to run the bot:

+    pip install t2m

+or with pip3:

+    pip3 install t2m

 You only need the folder [`t2m`](https://github.com/jeroenpraat/t2m/tree/master/t2m).
-If you install t2m as an user with pip or pip3 (see below), that folder is installed as `~/.local/lib/python*/site-packages/t2m/`.
+If you installed t2m as an user with pip/pip3, that folder is installed as `~/.local/lib/python*/site-packages/t2m/`.
 There are two files in this folder and should both overwrite them with the files you can download here: [`__init__.py`](https://github.com/jeroenpraat/t2m/blob/master/t2m/__init__.py) and [`retweet.tmpl`](https://github.com/jeroenpraat/t2m/blob/master/t2m/retweet.tmpl).
 The modified files are based on the latest pip/pip3 versions.

-To install it using pip:

-    pip install t2m

-or pip3:

-    pip3 install t2m

 Remember that when you later update t2m using pip/pip3, you have to download en overwrite the two files again.
 Be careful with this and always use the newest files from here.

 <br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br />